JoeyBGOfficial/Low-Cost-Accurate-Radar-Based-Human-Motion-Direction-Determination/README.md

 #### Dataset_Reconstruction_OS.m ####

-This script organizes .mat files from a dataset by traversing 121 subfolders and their secondary subfolders, sorting files into one of eight target folders based on a three-digit direction code in the filename.
+This script organizes .mat files from a dataset by traversing 121 subfolders and their secondary subfolders, sorting files into one of eight target folders based on a three-digit direction code in "Open_Source_Dataset\Direction_Dataset_OS\".

 **Input:** None (uses predefined `main_path` and `target_path` for source and destination directories).